Super Mario 64 DS: Sales

-Critics
+Critical response

-Super Mario 64 DS has won awards and met with "generally favorable reviews" from video game journalists, according to review aggregator website Metacritic, on which the game holds a weighted average score of 85 out of 100 based on 54 reviews and which listed it as the best Nintendo DS game of the year and 34th best Nintendo DS game of all time.
-Upon its release, IGN labeled it as an "Editor's Choice" and awarded it "Game of the Month" for the Nintendo DS, citing the game as a "great achievement" of the system's capability.
-In 2005, the game won a Golden Joystick Award for best handheld game of year.
 Prior to the game's release, Craig Harris of IGN reviewed the early demonstration.
-He commented on the accurate recreation of the original graphics, and stated that the small Nintendo DS screen helps hide any visual flaws.
-Harris criticized the game's controls calling them a little "sluggish" and "clumsy".
+He commented on the accurate recreation of the graphics and stated that the Nintendo DS's small screen helps hide visual flaws.
+Harris criticized the game's controls, calling them a little "sluggish" and "clumsy".
 Though he praised the graphics and new gameplay additions, Harris expressed disappointment that the Mario launch game for the new system was a remake instead of a full game.
 IGNs Anoop Gantayat anticipated the game would be a big hit among American video game enthusiasts.
 In Japan, Famitsu ranked Super Mario 64 DS the 29th most wanted game.